ishamalik04/Encryption-Decryption-Tool/README.md

 Tkinter

-## Disclaimer
-This steganography tool is intended for educational purposes only.
-Do not use it for illegal or malicious purposes.
-By using this software, you agree that you are responsible for your own actions.

 ## Note
 - Ensure that you remember the secret key used for encryption if you want to decrypt the message later.
-- This tool may have limitations in terms of the size of the text that can be hidden within the image.
+- It's recommended to use strong and unique keys to ensure the security of your encrypted messages.
-- Always test the tool with different images and text to ensure proper functionality and concealment.
+- Always test the tool with different input texts and keys to ensure proper functionality and security.